NHSDigital/IOPS-FHIR-Simplifier-Backup/ImplementationGuideforDigitalMedicines/backup/QueryforCurrentMedication.md

     <strong>IMPORTANT:</strong> A definition of what is deemed 'current' has been a challenge for healthcare IT for many years.
 This implementation guidance only provides a suggested approach.
 Until a national standard a published, accepted and proven, this guidance is of experimental status.
 </div>-->
 <div class="nhsd-a-box nhsd-a-box--bg-light-yellow nhsd-!t-margin-bottom-6 nhsd-t-body">
-    <strong>NEW:</strong> The September 2023 FCI publication for <a href="https://fci.org.uk/resource-report/rendering-of-a-consolidated-medications-record.html">Rendering of a Consolodated Medications Record</a>, includes a definition of "current medication" within Appendix A.
+    <strong>NEW:</strong> The September 2023 FCI publication for <a href="https://www.bcs.org/media/aepjpxlw/professional-consolidated-medication-record-rendering-guidance-v20-sep-23.pdf">Rendering of a Consolodated Medications Record</a>, includes a definition of "current medication" within Appendix A of their publication.
 </div>

 A summarised version of the FCI definition is below with references to data items within the FHIR MedicationStatement resource: